ShortlistShortlistedRemoved from shortlist 4

 The A-iPower SUA7000 is powered by a 389 cc (13 hp) Senci OHV 4-stroke engine.
 It delivers 120/240V, runs on gasoline and offers a running wattage of 6,000W as well as a peak wattage of 7,000W.

-The fuel capacity of 7 gallons allows the SUA7000 to operate for around 12 hours at 50% load with a full tank (fuel consumption around 0.58 GPH).
+With a full tank, the SUA7000 can operate for around 12 hours at 50% load (fuel consumption around 0.58 GPH), thanks to its fuel capacity of 7 gallons.

 Outlets

-As the SUA7000 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Since the SUA7000 bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 Portability